 Activities of Committee

-- Supports the autopsy pathology Surveys program, which offers pathologists the opportunity to obtain 12.5 hours of continuing medical education (CME) per year.
-Develops the cases used in this program, and each member submits an average of 1.0 - 1.5 cases per year on the committee.
+- Support the Autopsy Pathology Program (AUP), which offers pathologists the opportunity to obtain 12.5 hours of continuing medical education (CME) per year while developing and maintaining proficiency in autopsy pathology.
+Each committee member submits an average of 1.0 - 1.5 AUP cases per year.

-- Review of the autopsy section of the CAP’s laboratory accreditation programs’ Anatomic Pathology Checklist and assist with laboratory accreditation program inquiries.
+- Review the autopsy section of the laboratory accreditation program’s Anatomic Pathology Checklist and assist with laboratory accreditation program inquiries.

 - Serve as a resource for CAP members, pathologists, and the public regarding autopsy principles and practice.

-- Work with Council on Scientific Affairs, Forensic Pathology, Neuropathology, as well as other committees on CAP initiatives that intersect with autopsy pathology.
+- May work with Council on Scientific Affairs, Forensic Pathology, Neuropathology, as well as other committees on CAP initiatives that intersect with autopsy pathology.

-- May work with the House of Delegates and the Residents Forum on autopsy training, education and policy issues.
+- May work with the House of Delegates and the Residents Forum on autopsy training, education, and policy issues.